Home » FAQs » What is Dynamics 365 Project Operations?

 Compare Dynamics 365 Project Operations

-To dig deeper into Microsoft’s Project Operation’s capabilities, we decided to compare it to our own Adeaca Project Business Automation solution, which is meant for project business.
+To dig deeper into Microsoft’s Project Operation’s capabilities, we decided to compare it to our own Adeaca Project Business Automation solution, which is meant for complex project business.
 Our comparison dives into the key capabilities that project-driven companies need.

 Our analysis is revealing.
 See the table below.